funkaoshi/s.vs.tpk/characters/karna/index.md

   * The mutations from our fight with Kalia have activated.
 Karna's mutation is an exoskeleton made of bone, that covers his bone.
 The party travel up to the floating sky castle with Lortherian the Astromancer.
 They encounter another ship that has crashed into the castle.
 Near it they fight a giant plant that almost eats Ariara's retainer "cool guy".
 Moving on they venture into the castle, exploring its towers and courtyards.
 Finally they encounter the wizard Almetrabe.
 Karna sends him on a quest to harvest blue goop from a giant's arm they encountered.
   * Gains: **+2,977 GP** from various loot.
   * Spending: **TODO**
+* **Pahvelorn Session #45**
+  * The party are ambushed by bird men and wyvern on their way up to the floating castle.
+They appear to be led by a wizard and elemental.
+Torklan is struck dead by a death spell!
+Son of a bitch.
+I loved that guy.
+The wizard is apparently Ostherna the Dark, an evil necromancer.
+  * Spending: **4000 GP** raising Torklan back from the dead.
+* **Pahvelorn Session #46**
+  * I missed this one.
+* **Pahvelorn Session #46**
+  * The party takes the magical underground river that leads to the floating castle.
+  * Spending: **4000 GP** to raise Torklan from the dead.

 [pahvelorn]: http://www.necropraxis.com/pahvelorn/